The Knickerbocker Hotel: Basements

 Below the lobby is a basement and subbasement, which retain their wall paneling, herringbone-patterned floors, and hexagonal white tile decorations.
 The basement had a grillroom, bar, broker's office, barber and manicure parlors, and the kitchen.
 The grillroom contained an English design with plain oak walls and a Gothic oak ceiling.
-Displayed in the basement bar was a Frederic Remington painting entitled "The United States Cavalry Charge".
+Displayed in the basement bar was a Frederic Remington painting entitled "The United States Cavalry Charge", interspersed with mirrored wall panels and gold-colored hangings.
 The kitchen had refrigerating plants, heating plants, and glass and silver chests, accessed by four dumbwaiters from the kitchen.
+The ice machines could make up to 8 ST of ice daily, and a pneumatic cleaning system served the whole hotel.

 The subbasement contained the mechanical plant with boilers, coal storage bins, electrical generators, water filters, an ice-making plant, and an engine room.
 The wine vault, cigar vault, baggage room, and laundry facility were also in the subbasement.

 At the time of the hotel's opening in 1906, the hotel's management advertised two direct subway entrances from the Times Square station, with one entrance intended for ladies.
 One doorway still exists on the platform adjacent to the 42nd Street Shuttle's track 1, topped by a lintel containing the carved word "Knickerbocker".
 Before the station opened as part of the city's first subway line in 1904, John Jacob Astor IV had given permission for the subway to be constructed through part of his property only if the station included a hotel entrance.
+Banners were originally displayed in the corridor leading to the subway.
 The hotel entrance was rearranged when the platform was lengthened in 1909.
 While the entrance was closed after the original iteration of the hotel was shuttered, the passageway to the entrance has retained much of its ornamentation, such as painted roundels.
 In 2019, as part of the remodeling of the modern shuttle station, the damaged Knickerbocker marble lintel was to be replaced with a replica.
 The modern doorway leads to a subway manhole with mechanical equipment rather than to the Knickerbocker's basement.